appgate/sdp-k8s-injector/README.md

 #### Setting Policy for Deployments
 SDP Kubernetes Client allows SDP controller to become aware of labels in Kubernetes.
 By default, the Deployment name and namespace are exposed to SDP as `user.labels.name` and `user.labels.namespace` respectively.

-Assume that we have created the deployment `sleep-forever` below in the `sdp-demo` namespace which has injection enabled.
+Assume that we have an injector installed in the cluster with clusterID=`demo` and we have also created deployment `sleep-forever` below in the `sdp-demo` namespace
 ```yaml
 apiVersion: apps/v1
 kind: Deployment